The Artist

 About Jane Shaw

-Since moving to Dorset in 2013, she has dedicated herself fully to her love for sculpture inspired by her life long interest in wildlife, and the outdoors.
-Her work has earned several prestigious sculpture awards and is exhibited nationally across the UK and in London.
-Visitors are welcome to view her permanent display of outdoor sculpture at her Dorset studio and garden.
+Since moving to Dorset in 2013, she has dedicated herself entirely to contemporary wildlife art, deeply inspired by the British countryside and the natural world.
+Her award-winning work is exhibited nationally across the UK and in London galleries.
+Today, collectors and art enthusiasts are welcome to view her permanent display of outdoor garden sculptures at her private Dorset studio and sculpture garden.

-Her message to herself : ‘I must never tire from looking, observing and learning’.
+‘I must never tire from looking, observing, and learning.’

 Pricing